 1. Weaning At 0 To 6 Months

-Ideally, one should not try to wean the baby off breast milk till she is six months old.
+Ideally, one should not try to wean the baby off breast milk till the baby is six months old.
 But some circumstances may warrant weaning during this age.
 The reasons may be medical, or the mother may have to go back to work after her maternal leave is over.
 Whatever the case may be, weaning during this time takes a significant toll on both the mother and baby .

 - Replace a feed with a bottle: Try to replace every feeding with a bottle of milk, as you start the weaning process.
 If possible, use pumped breast milk.
 If not, formula milk is recommended.

 - Ask for help: The baby may not take to the bottled milk easily.
 Especially if you are the one feeding, ask your spouse, the baby's grandparents, or other caregivers to feed the baby.
-If the baby cannot feel you and know that breast milk is available, she may accept the bottle milk more readily.
+If the baby cannot feel you and know that breast milk is available, the baby may accept the bottle milk more readily.

-- Change of location: If you do not have help, try a place that your baby is not used to bottle feed.
+- Change of location: If you do not have help, try a place that your baby is not used to bottle feeding.
 If you usually breastfeed your baby in the bedroom, use the living room couch to bottle feed .

 - Find ways to bond: Try cuddling, playing together and other such activities to supplement your bond and affection.